Phoenixrr2113/rebar/README.md

 with your preferred value.
 Please notice that LocalTunnel allocates subdomain names on a first come first serve basis, for the duration of using the service.
 Navigate to `https://replace-with-your-own-domain.localtunnel.me`.

+## Server Debugging

+* Run `yarn deb`.
+* Open a Chromium based browser and navigate to `about:inspect`.
+* Click `Open dedicated DevTools for Node`.

+Unfortunately source maps are not available at this moment.

 # Documentation